Rosas (Nica del Rosario song)

-Background
+Background and composition

+Del Rosario told Billboard Philippines how "Rosas" almost never came to fruition.
+She described the song's creation as unplanned and emotionally driven, recalling, “It was almost an accident.
+I had so much emotion, because it was 2 in the morning.
+There was so much chaos going on in our country… I just wanted to help.”

+Prompted by a friend's challenge, del Rosario wrote the song quickly, inspired by her emotions and support from her wife, Justine Peña.
+Initially hesitant to release it in late 2021, she was convinced by her partner and colleagues that people needed to hear "Rosas."
+Within weeks, del Rosario and Gab Pangilinan recorded and released the song.

+The unexpected impact of "Rosas" made del Rosario believe in herself again and realize that people valued her voice.
+It also marked a shift in her career from writing for others to using her own voice to inspire a movement among Filipinos.

-Prior to "Rosas", del Rosario also recorded and released a campaign jingle, "Kay Leni Tayo" featuring Jeli Mateo and her then-girlfriend (her wife now) Justine Peña on August 17, 2021, two months before the filing of the certificate of candidacy for President of Leni Robredo.
-While "Kay Leni Tayo" was fast, young, and incorporates rap melodies, "Rosas" was a much slower, and more heartfelt song.
-The song features theater actress Gab Pangilinan, who was also the niece of the vice-presidential candidate and Robredo's running-mate, former senator Francis "Kiko" Pangilinan.
+Prior to "Rosas", she also recorded and released a campaign jingle titled "Kay Leni Tayo" featuring Jeli Mateo and Peña, on August 17, 2021, two months before Leni Robredo filed her certificate of candidacy for President.
+While "Kay Leni Tayo" was fast-paced, youthful, and incorporates rap melodies, "Rosas" is a slower, and more heartfelt pop political song performed in the key of D♯/E♭ Major using 6/8 time with a tempo of 150 beats per minute.
+The song features theater actress Gab Pangilinan, who is also the niece of the Robredo's running-mate, former senator Francis "Kiko" Pangilinan.
 Del Rosario described the song as the "imagined point-of-view of Vice President Leni Robredo... what she would like to say to the people of this nation [Filipinos]".
-It was also inspired by Sara Bareilles-penned song, "Seriously", performed by Leslie Odom, Jr., taking the point-of-view of Barack Obama.
+It was also inspired by Sara Bareilles-penned song, "Seriously", performed by Leslie Odom, Jr., which takes the perspective of Barack Obama.